One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 55240843227_2d4fbec1f8_k

-At the entrance, the first monument is the Omphalos of Delphi, marking the center of the ancient world.
+Just after the entrance stands the Omphalos of Delphi, marking the center or “belly button” of the ancient world.
 Omphalos means navel in Greece.
 On site is a stone marker.
 Don’t miss the more decorative marble original in the Delphi Museum.

 Athenian Treasury and Votive Statues